 The <femdata/> element can be used versatile for different use cases – even for yet unknown ones.
 This makes it difficult to define exact semantics.

-Specific agreements, for example between preprocessor and solver/postprocessor can be made to support specific use cases.
+Specific agreements, for example between preprocessor and solver/postprocessor, can be made to support specific use cases.

-Connection Data <connection_group/>
+Connection data <connection_group/>

 General

-<connection_group/> contains the topological information about the parts or assemblies involved (clause 6), respectively.
-As explained in clause 4.5, joints are grouped together by the parts or assemblies which they commonly connect.
+<connection_group/> contains the topological information about the parts or assemblies involved (Clause 6), respectively.
+As explained in 4.5, joints are grouped together by the parts or assemblies which they commonly connect.

-The topological relation (relation of neighbours) is defined by the child element <connected_to/> whereas all involved joints are listed in the child element <connection_list/> according to their types (see clause 4.3).
+The topological relation (relation of neighbours) is defined by the child element <connected_to/> whereas all involved joints are listed in the child element <connection_list/> according to their types (see 4.3).

 Each <connection_group/> is uniquely identified by a numeric identifier (id).

-Note: Therefore, χMCF files cannot be simply “pasted together” by use of a standard text editor.
+NOTE Therefore, χMCF files cannot be simply “pasted together” by use of a standard text editor.

 XML-specification of <connection_group/> is shown in Table 4 and Table 5.